orangeandlemons/check-in/README.md

 ## Software Architecture

-The system is built using the SSM framework, following a strict MVC architecture:
+This system is based on Spring Boot and MyBatis-Plus, with strict MVC structure:

 - **Entity Layer:** `bean`
 - **Persistence Layer:** `mapper`